-One of these is the classical trajectory, but the quantum amplitude involves contributions from all.
+One of these is the classical trajectory or path.
+It is derived from an action principle: the path that minimizes the action associated with the path.
+However, the quantum amplitude involves contributions from all trajectories.
 This approach has its advantages but, in principle, is equivalent to canonical quantization.
 In general need both, especially for complicated systems where there are constraints amongst the variables.